Bankruptcy isn’t an easy choice.

 - State of Mind: Often, creditors and lenders will badger the indebted.
 Being in debt is stressful, and letters, calls, and door-knocks can be intimidating!
 Bankruptcy gives you state of mind, and collection letters, calls, and impromptu door knocks will stop!

-- Six Year Filing: Bankruptcy may only be filed every six years.
+- Eight Year Filing: Bankruptcy may only be filed every eight years.
 This encourages those who recently filed bankruptcy to keep their head above water!

 - Student Loans: Bankruptcy does not relieve you of your obligation to repay student loans.
 Student loans are unique in this way.